tsg132/POMDP_iteration/README.md

+# Changes to the code:
+write changes here

+# ---- Past Code -----
 # Policy Evaluation in Decentralized POMDPs with Belief Sharing [![DOI](https://zenodo.org/badge/594755668.svg)](https://zenodo.org/badge/latestdoi/594755668)

 Multi-agent grid world environment with partial observability and a discrete action space.
 In this environment, agents (e.g., radar sensors) exploit their communication network in order to track a moving target (e.g., an intruder drone).
 The target moves randomly according to a pre-defined transition model that takes the actions (i.e., hits) of agents into account.